MohamedElashri/dd2cf/README.md

 - Check the log file at `/var/log/dd2cf.log` for detailed information about the script's operations.
 - Ensure your Cloudflare API key has the necessary permissions to modify DNS records.
-- Verify that the `curl` and `yq` commands are available on your system.
+- Verify that the `curl` and `jq` commands are available on your system.

 ## Contributing